NCAS-CMS/cf-python/cf/data/QUESTIONS.rst

 Questions and answers
 =====================

-A place to record randoms thought about the daskification of `cf.Data`, possibly prior to starting an issue on GitHub.
+A place to record random thoughts about the daskification of `cf.Data`, possibly prior to starting an issue on GitHub.

 ----